 DSS will make every effort to work with publishers to receive e-text in a timely manner and in a useable format.
 DSS will request e-text directly from publishers if the student does not want his or her book scanned, or if the book cannot be provided by other resources.
 Publishers require that DSS verify the purchase of books, so students need to present DSS a copy of receipts.

-If the alternate text request is for formatted text and it cannot be located through other resources (such as BookShare, Learning Ally or the publisher) scanning of the hard copy materials.
-Students will need to provide the book or materials to be scanned.
-Books will have their spines cut off, so they can be fed through a scanner and books will be rebound with a spiral binding, and the bookstore will buy books back with this binding.
+If the alternate text request cannot be located through other resources (such as BookShare, Learning Ally or the publisher) scanning of the hard copy materials is the next option.
+Students provide the book or materials to be scanned.
+Books will have their spines cut off, so they can go through a self-feeding scanner.
+Books will be rebound with a spiral binding, and the bookstore will buy books back with this binding.
 The time frame will be established on a case-by-case basis based on student need.

 When students choose to request unformatted e-text (text in its native format from the publisher) hard copy materials will not be required.
 DSS’s ability to deliver unformatted text is impacted by the publisher’s response to the request for e-text.
 All requests for unformatted e-text will be made for a preferred and useable format.